-11. Prior to occupation, plans showing 10% of all units having access to a wheelchair accessible car parking space, must be submitted for approval before any development commences on site.
-The spaces should be provided on-site, the plan will need to show 5 disabled car parking spaces.
+11. Prior to occupation/use, plans showing 10% of all homes having access to a wheelchair accessible car parking space shall have been submitted to, and approved in writing by, the Local Planning Authority.
+The spaces shall be provided on-site, the plan will need to show 5 accessible car parking spaces.